DjangoGirlsSeoul/msopencamptutorial/README.md

 	a.
 Create a free account on PythonAnywhere.com and pulling our code there
 	b.
 Create Virtualenvironment on PythonAnywhere `virtualenv --python=python3.4 myvenv` and install requirements using `pip install -r requirements.txt`
 	c.
 Creating the database on PythonAnywhere by running `python manage.py migrate`
+	d.
+Publishing our site as web app - set virtualenv and wsgi file